Prepare to migrate to Power BI

 Several key items to address early in a Power BI implementation include:

-- Specific goals for Power BI adoption and where Power BI fits into the overall BI strategy for the organization.
+- Specific goals for adoption and where Microsoft Fabric and Power BI fit into the overall BI strategy for the organization.

-- How the Power BI administrator role will be handled, particularly in decentralized organizations.
+- How the Fabric administrator role will be handled, particularly in decentralized organizations.

 - Policies related to achieving trusted data: use of authoritative data sources, addressing data quality issues, and use of consistent terminology and common definitions.